The fluid level can be checked cold or heated to 50°C.

 On a vehicle with hot power steering fluid, with the engine running, set the front wheels to drive straight ahead.

-Pic.
-2–27.
-Power steering fluid reservoir location
+Fig. 2–27.
+Location of the power steering fluid reservoir

-Pic.
-2–28.
-Power steering fluid dipstick
+Fig. 2–28.
+Power steering fluid level dipstick

-Top up with fresh fluid if necessary.
+Add fresh fluid if necessary.

 Screw the cap onto the power steering reservoir.